SGrondin/bottleneck/README.md

 When submitting a new request, if the queue length reaches `highWater`, do not add the new request.

 #####Bottleneck.strategy.BLOCK
 When submitting a new request, if the queue length reaches `highWater`, the limiter falls into "blocked mode".
-No new requests will be accepted into the queue until the limiter unblocks.
+All queued requests are dropped and no new requests will be accepted into the queue until the limiter unblocks.
 It will unblock after `penalty` milliseconds have passed without receiving a new request. `penalty` is equal to `15 * minTime` (or `5000` if `minTime` is `0`) by default and can be changed by calling `changePenalty()`.
 This strategy is ideal when bruteforce attacks are to be expected.

 ###check()